You are currently viewing Sanity: Humanism Is a Dualism

 The cure: rational nondualism

-The author emphasizes that rational nondualism does not reject reason or science; rather, it enhances them by integrating reasonable insights from Eastern metaphysics.
-This integration allows for more cultural sensitivity.
+The author emphasizes that rational nondualism does not reject reason or science; rather, it enhances them by integrating sensible insights from Eastern metaphysics.
+This integration reconnects the mind with the heart and allows for more cultural sensitivity.

 2. Rational nondualism: Proposed as an alternative framework, integrating “Eastern” metaphysics with “Western” logic for a worldview that is compatible with religion and science.